Stanislaus Kostka

-Stanisław Kostka S.J.
-(28 October 1550 – 15 August 1568) was a Polish novice of the Society of Jesus.
-He is venerated in the Catholic Church as Saint Stanislaus Kostka (as distinct from his namesake, the 11th-century Bishop of Kraków Stanislaus the Martyr).
+Stanisław Kostka, S.J.
+(28 October 1550 – 15 August 1568) was a Polish novice in the Society of Jesus.

 He was born at Rostkowo, Przasnysz County, Poland, on 28 October 1550, and died in Rome during the night of 14–15 August 1568.
-He entered the Society of Jesus in Rome on his 17th birthday (28 October 1567), and is said to have foretold his death a few days before it occurred.
+He is said to have foretold his death a few days before it occurred.
+He was canonized in 1726.

 Biography

 Family

 His father was a senator of the Kingdom of Poland and castellan of Zakroczym; his mother was Małgorzata Kryska from Drobni (Margaret de Drobniy Kryska), the sister and niece of the voivodes of Masovia and the aunt of the celebrated Chancellor of Poland, Feliks Kryski (Felix Kryski)(Szczęsny Kryski).
 He was the second of seven children.
 His older brother Paweł (Paul) survived to be present at the beatification ceremony of Stanislaus in 1605.
 At home, the two brothers were taught with firmness, even severity; its results were their piety, modesty, and temperance.